raquo/Airstream/README.md

 This is useful in situations where a parent component wants to maintain some state, but the only observers of such state are children components, of which there might be zero or more.
 Without eagerness, the state would go stale when there are temporarily zero children components because it would temporarily have no observers.

-Because State's current value is guaranteed to be consistent regardless of observers, it is available via the `state.now()` method.
+Because State's current value is guaranteed to be consistent regardless of observers, it is available via the `state.now(): A` and `state.tryNow(): Try[A]` methods (if state is a `Failure(error)`, the former method throws `error`).
 Using that method will reduce the need for combining multiple observables, if all you want is to sample some State's current value.

 Similar to Signal, State only fires an event when its next value is different from its current value.